bapple999/predictionpulse-proxy/readme.md

 | `POLYMARKET_TRADES_URL`     | (optional) proxy base for trades API  |

 See **`.env.example`** for a template and add them to **`.env`** for local runs.
 Store them in **GitHub Secrets** for CI.

+The default Kalshi API endpoint is `https://api.elections.kalshi.com/trade-api/v2`.
+Use `KALSHI_API_BASE` if you need to point to a different host.

 ### Front-end config